Xunlian-Wu/RaidB/README.md

 python Raidb.py --filename "zachary.txt" --k 3 --overlap True --T 20 --freq 8
 ```
 In this way, you can modify the filename(network), the value of k and other parameters.The filepath need to be modified in the file.

-## Questions?

-Please report any bugs and I will get to them ASAP.
-For any additional questions, feel free to email penggangsun@xidian.edu.cn & xunlianwu@stu.xidian.edu.cn.